artsus4/hakchi2-wiki/Modifications-and-modules-guide-(not-completed-yet).md

 He is doing the same with "**/etc**" and "**/bin**", after this hakchi installs additional configs and scripts there.
 So we can write to "**/etc**" and "**/bin**" while original files will be untouched.
 It's very important.
 You can delete *all* data you want but your NES Mini will not be bricked since original files are safe.

 So, why we need to install custom kernel?
 Actually it has only one important modification: When NES Mini boots up it executes "**/etc/preinit**" (or "**/var/lib/hakchi/rootfs/etc/preinit**", it's *the same* file) script on the very early boot stage.
-This script, in turn, executes all files from "**/etc/preinit.d**" directory.
+This script, in turn, executes files from "**/etc/preinit.d**" directory.
 So we can store our overmounting scripts there.

 Let's sum everything up.
 To edit any file/directory on read-only file system you need:
 * Create copy of this file/directory into "**/var/lib/hakchi/rootfs/*your_directory***"